philip0000000/RedRiver-book-quotes/README.md

  - The user should be able to add, delete, and edit quotes.
  - There should be a navigation menu that allows switching between the books view and the quotes view.

+Bootstrap and Font Awesome
+ - Use Bootstrap to create a responsive and visually appealing layout for the application.
+ - Use Bootstrap classes to style buttons, forms, and other UI components.
+ - Include Font Awesome icons to enhance the visual elements of the application.

 ## API Endpoints

 ### POST /auth/register